spacelephantlabs/AIPs/AIPS/aip-33.md

 ### Advanced token features

-Here is an non-exhaustive list of behaviors and characteristics token class could specify, to keep in mind during design process.
+Here is a non-exhaustive list of behaviours and characteristics token class could specify, to keep in mind during the design process.
 In my point of view, some items could be a dedicated future AIP.

 - advanced token distribution
     - complex mint process,